Docket No. 0:18-cv-00269 (D. Minn.)

 On May 5, 2016, the FDA issued the final rule deeming all existing and future tobacco products to be subject to the agency’s jurisdiction, including e-cigarettes.
 Among the requirements applicable to e-cigarettes is a prohibition on making claims that a product is less harmful or presents a “modified risk.”

 District Court Proceedings

 On January 30, 2018, Jen Hoban, The Plume Room LLC, J.H.T.
-Vape LLC, Lakes Vape Supply, LLC, and Tobacco Harm Reduction 4 Life, e-cigarette manufacturers and retailers, filed suit in the District of Minnesota.
+Vape LLC, Lakes Vape Supply, LLC, and Tobacco Harm Reduction 4 Life, e-cigarette manufacturers and retailers, filed suit in the District of Minnesota, raising the same First Amendment and Appointments clause arguments made in the Moose Jooce and Hoban cases, which had been filed by the same attorneys representing different parties.
 The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the rule while the litigation proceeded and asked the court to permanently strike down the rule.

 The FDA filed its answer on April 13, 2018 along with a motion to transfer the litigation to the District of Columbia where an identical case had been filed by the same attorneys representing different parties.

 On June 26, 2018, the court granted the motion to transfer the case to the District of Columbia.
 On June 27, 2018, the plaintiffs filed a motion to stay the transfer order until plaintiffs filed an appeal of the decision.
 On July 6, 2018, the court granted the motion, staying the order until July 26, 2018.